SparshMehra/MADGroupProject/README.md

 use whatever method, just get it installed, heres a link to [download](https://dev.mysql.com/downloads/mysql/) page.

+### Install Maven package

+install maven, use this [guide](https://www.baeldung.com/install-maven-on-windows-linux-mac) to install it.

 ### Log in to MySQL

 After installing, open command prompt and login to MySQL